Symmetries of order four on K3 surfaces: only contains isolated points

 Let $\sigma$ be a purely non-symplectic automorphism of order four on a K3 surface $X$ having only isolated fixed points.
 It follows from Proposition \ref{rel4} that $\Fix(\sigma)$ contains exactly four points $p_1,\dots,p_4$.
 Moreover, the fixed locus of $\sigma^2$ is as follows:

-where each $G_i$ is a smooth rational curve which contains $2$ fixed points of $\sigma$ and $C$ is a smooth genus $g$ curve which contains the remaining $4-n_1$ fixed points.
+where each $G_i$ is a smooth rational curve which contains $2$ fixed points of $\sigma$ and $C$ is a smooth genus $g$ curve which contains the remaining $n_2:=4-n_1$ fixed points.

 \begin{theorem} Let $\sigma$ be a purely non-symplectic automorphism of order $4$ having only isolated fixed points on a K3 surface $X$.
 Then $\sigma$ fixes exactly $4$ points.
-Moreover, if $\Pic(X)=S(\sigma^2)$ and $l>0$, then the invariants of $\Fix(\sigma^2)$ and the lattice $S(\sigma^2)$ appear in Table \ref{alpha=0}.
+Moreover, if $\Pic(X)=S(\sigma^2)$ and $l>0$, then the invariants of $\Fix(\sigma^2)$ and the lattice $S(\sigma^2)$ (up to isomorphism) appear in Table \ref{alpha=0}. {